strapi/strapi/docs/3.x.x/guides/models.md

   - `required` (boolean) — if true adds a required validator for this property.
   - `unique` (boolean) — whether to define a unique index on this property.
+  - `index` (boolean) — adds an index on this property, this will use the default mongodb index for the type and will run in the background.
   - `max` (integer) — checks if the value is greater than or equal to the given minimum.
   - `min` (integer) — checks if the value is less than or equal to the given maximum.